hettlage/pytest-db-content/docs/index.rst

 create-test-db
 --------------

 As its name suggests, `create-test-db` is a script for creating a test database.
 It can only handle MySQL databases.
-Whikle (depending on your use case) it may be of help, it is not necessary to use it with the `pytest-db-content` plugin.
+While (depending on your use case) it may be of help, it is not necessary to use it with the `pytest-db-content` plugin.
 You may generate your test database any way you like.

 .. warning::

-   The script does npt try to cover all possible edge cases.
+   The script does not try to cover all possible edge cases.
 So if your database contains names that include non-ASCII characters, spaces or the like, it may or may not work as expected.
 Do not use this script for generating a database you might want to use in production.

 If you have installed `pytest-db-content`, the script should be available as a shell command.
 It accepts the following command line options.